aidanboyne/aidanboyne.github.io/_pages/about.md

 State Beach
 ------
 A band formed by Zach Taylor.
 I play guitar and keys.
 Linnea Jackson sings and plays bass, John Gallagher is on guitar, Matthew McGrath plays keys, and Zach sings and plays guitar.
 We might be playing soon!
-Check out the main page linked at the top.

 Statistics of Sailing (and other things)
 ------
 As the unoffical data analytics chair of sailing, I do some unofficial data analysis.
-The results are here along with any other things I've done resulting in nice looking graphs!
+The results are here along with some of the other data related projects I've done for fun like _Flavors of Allrecipies_ and _Simple SPARQL_.

 Writing
 ------